Eucile/tama-gotchya/README.md

 ## Description

-This is an app that features a tamagotchi, but more importantly it's got API's that spew dino ipsum and cat gifs and info about today's weather and a leaflet map of Nepal.
+This is an app that features a tamagotchi, but more importantly it's got some neato API's that spew cat gifs and dino ipsum and info about today's humidity and a leaflet map of Nepal.

 ## Specs